gagyn/TemperatureProject/README.md

 `git clone https://github.com/gagyn/TemperatureProject.git`

-### Now edit file ***config.txt*** with your Arduino port!
+### Now edit file ***config.json*** with your Arduino port!

-For me the USB port where Arduino is plugged in, was /dev/ttyACM0.
+For me the USB port where Arduino is plugged in, is /dev/ttyACM0.
 You may have it somewhere else, so check it before.

 `docker build -t temperature .`